Aries

 The Scripts They Are Playing Out

 Characters in a play do not stand about doing monologues.
 Instead they interact with each other.
-In the same way, the planets do not operate in isolation and the most interesting parts of any year’s drama of 2023 are usually the ways the planets dialogue with each other.
+In the same way, the planets do not operate in isolation and the most interesting parts of any year’s drama are usually the ways the planets dialogue with each other.
 They do this by forming specific relationships with each other.
 They assume roles toward each other and play out a script.
 Some of these scripts are harmonious (astrologers call them trines and sextiles) while others are stressful (squares and oppositions).
 And there is a third kind of script that brings two planets together in a neutral way, neither stressful nor harmonious, to ally themselves and have a meeting of the minds (conjunction).
 These planetary meetups cause interesting emotional “weather” for us here on Earth.

 More astrology resources: